f4exb/sdrangel/plugins/channelrx/filesink/readme.md

 <h3>14: Select output file</h3>

 Use this button to open a file dialog that lets you specify the location and name of the output files.
-Please refer to the indtroduction at the top of this page for details on how the recording file name is composed from the given file name.
+Please refer to the introduction at the top of this page for details on how the recording file name is composed from the given file name.

 The file path currently being written (or last closed) appears at the right of the button.